Carbon monoxide (CO) is a dangerous gas that you can’t see, smell, or taste. But does it rise or fall?...

 Your home should be a haven, and following these electrical safety tips can help keep it that way.
 While this may seem like a lot of precautions to take, safety is always worth the effort.

-Double the protection by creating a fire safety kit with a fire spray, fire blanket, smoke mask, and fire protection gloves.
+Double the protection by creating a fire safety kit with a vapor or dry fire spray, fire blanket, smoke mask, and fire protection gloves.
 Don't wait until it's too late—secure your kids' safety by getting fire prevention tools from Prepared Hero now!